 Our relationship with OFS Advisor is governed by and dependent on an investment advisory and management agreement (the "Investment Advisory Agreement") and may be subject to conflicts of interest.
 We have entered into the Investment Advisory Agreement, pursuant to which OFS Advisor will provide us with advisory services in exchange for a base management fee and incentive fee.
 See "Management and Other Agreements-Investment Advisory Agreement" for a discussion of the base management fee and incentive fee payable by us to OFS Advisor.
-The base management fee is based on our total assets (other than cash and cash equivalents but including assets purchased with borrowed amounts and including any assets owned by our SBIC subsidiary) and, therefore, OFS Advisor will benefit when we incur debt or use leverage.
+The base management fee is based on our total assets (other than cash and cash equivalents but including assets purchased with borrowed amounts and including any assets owned by the SBIC entity and, at a lower base management fee, the assets of OFS Capital WM) and, therefore, OFS Advisor will benefit when we incur debt or use leverage.
 Our board of directors is charged with protecting our interests by monitoring how OFS Advisor addresses these and other conflicts of interest associated with its management services and compensation.
 While our board of directors is not expected to review or approve each borrowing or incurrence of leverage, our independent directors will periodically review OFS Advisor's services and fees as well as its portfolio management decisions and portfolio performance.
 In connection with these reviews, our independent directors will consider whether our fees and expenses (including those related to leverage) remain appropriate.